 Caroline Sharkey is a licensed clinical social worker whose research interests center on the impact of trauma and historical trauma on urban communities with a focus on collective efficacy and social cohesion as ways to mitigate community violence and address the needs of at-risk/at-promise urban youth.
-She examines the role of macro therapeutic interventions, including restorative approaches, youth civic engagement, and social engaged art and storytelling to foster positive youth development and empowerment.
+She examines the role of macro therapeutic interventions, including restorative approaches, social engaged art and storytelling, and youth civic engagement to foster positive youth development and empowerment.
 Caroline’s research includes participatory-action research, intersectional qualitative research, video ethnography, and mixed methods approaches.
 Caroline is excited to expand the role of social work in non-traditional/non-clinical settings.
 Additionally, her work as an educator addresses curriculum violence using culturally sustaining pedagogies and trauma-informed teaching and multi-modal/experiential learning.

-CV available on request; email email@example.com trauma, historical trauma, urbanity, community violence, mass and school shootings, restorative justice practices, YPAR, social engaged art and storytelling, curriculum violence, anti-racist culturally sustaining pedagogies, trauma-informed teaching
+CV available on request; email email@example.com trauma, historical trauma, urbanicity, YPAR, social engaged art and digital storytelling, restorative justice practices, community violence, mass and school shootings, curriculum violence, anti-racist culturally sustaining pedagogies, trauma-informed teaching